takp2/server/README.md

 **Debugging**

-(gdb) attach is a debug launch.json that you can attach to an already running instance.
+Use the (gdb) prefixed debuggers to start each process.